• Wed. Nov 12th, 2025

 TECHNOLOGY INNOVATORS

 Coffee shops were also often the first establishments to embrace new technologies.
-They were instrumental in introducing several innovations to their local village.
-They were the first public establishment to use alcohol spirit lamps, and at the turn of the 20th century, when most of the inhabitants in rural Cyprus were illiterate, the coffee shops would hold evening newspaper readings.
+They were instrumental in introducing several innovations to their respective villages.
+They were the first public establishment to use alcohol based spirit lamps.
+At the turn of the 20th century, when most of the inhabitants in rural Cyprus were illiterate, traditional coffee shops would hold evening newspaper readings.
 A designated village reader would read aloud the stories and daily news from the day’s newspaper for all to hear.

 BROADCASTS FROM ALL OVER THE WORLD